jorge2412/DataLake2/Mixed Reality/HoloLens (Draft)/Session 2 - Hands On/HoloLens HOL.md

 The following are required to complete this hands-on lab:

-- A Windows PC, meeting the minimum requirements:
-  - Windows 7 SP1 or higher (Windows 10 is recommended)
-  - DirectX9 (Shader Model 3.0) or later
-  - At least 10 GB of disk storage available, 20+ is strongly recommended
-  - 8 GB of RAM is strongly recommended
-- A [HoloLens Development Edition visor](https://www.microsoft.com/microsoft-hololens/en-us/development-edition) (recommended over using just the emulator)
-- This Hands-on Lab assumes that you are already familiar with how to wear your HoloLens device, and how to interact with it using Gaze and the basic interaction gestures
-- Additional requirements apply for the HoloLens Emulator:
-  - A 64-bit version of Windows 10 (Home edition not supported)
-  - 64-bit CPU, with at least 4 cores
+- A PC with 64-bit Windows 10 (Home Edition is not supported) and a 64-bit CPU with at least 4 cores
-  - Additional 2 GB of disk storage available
+- At least 20 GB of available disk storage
-  - 8 GB of RAM or more
+- At least 8 GB of RAM
-  - BIOS Features (must be enabled): Hardware Virtualization, SLAT, DEP
+- BIOS features (must be enabled): Hardware Virtualization, SLAT, DEP
 - DirectX11 or later
 - WDDM 1.2 driver or later
 - Hyper-V enabled in Windows
-- [Visual Studio 2015](https://www.visualstudio.com/vs/) is used for integrated code editing, in place of Unity's embedded Mono IDE, and for deployment/debugging on a HoloLens device
-- Prior experience with C# programming is very useful
+- [Visual Studio 2015](https://www.visualstudio.com/vs/) with the Windows 10 SDK installed

+In addition, a [HoloLens Development Edition visor](https://www.microsoft.com/microsoft-hololens/development-edition) is recommended by not required.

 <a name="Recommendations"></a>
 ### Recommendations ###

-While developing applications for the Windows Holographic Platform is relatively straightforward, there are some pitfalls you should avoid.
-These recommendations can help make your development experience much more enjoyable:
+While developing applications for the Windows Holographic platform is relatively straightforward, there are some pitfalls you should avoid.
+The following recommendations can help make the development experience more enjoyable:

 - Use a modern PC or laptop for holographic application development.
-Unity takes a designer-centric approach, and is a fairly heavyweight environment (just as your favorite video editing software will likely be much more performance-intensive than your favorite code editor).
+Unity takes a designer-centric approach, and is a fairly demanding environment (just as your favorite video editing software will likely be much more performance-intensive than your favorite code editor).
 - Run the latest version of Windows 10 and the Windows SDK, but avoid pre-release versions of Windows.
 - Do not try to develop for HoloLens from within a virtual machine (Hyper-V or otherwise).
 - Be sure to have a decent video graphics adapter in your system, with the latest stable display drivers installed.
-Video driver glitches are one of the most frequent causes of problems encountered when building holographic apps in Unity.
+Video driver glitches are one of the most common causes of problems encountered when building holographic apps in Unity.
-- If you choose to edit code in Visual Studio, be sure to keep it updated with the latest RTM patches, and avoid third-party extensions.
+- If you choose to edit code in Visual Studio, be sure to keep it updated with the latest patches, and use as few third-party extensions as possible.
 - When possible, test your applications on real HoloLens hardware.
 The emulator is useful, but performs very differently from a real device and gestures are not very natural on the emulator.
-- Even if you do not plan to use the HoloLens Emulator, it is recommended that you install it.
-The Emulator installer includes DirectX project templates for Visual Studio that you may want to explore (not covered in this lab).
+- Even if you do not plan to use the HoloLens emulator, it is recommended that you install it.
+The installer for the emulator includes DirectX project templates for Visual Studio that you may want to explore.

 ---